Andhra Pradesh: Arts

+There are 32 museums in the state featuring various collections.
+The Amaravathi archaeological museum displays art traditions of Amaravathi and images of Buddha.
+The Bapu Museum, Vijayawada houses historical artefacts.
+Telugu Samskruthika Niketanam in Visakhapatnam displays artefacts related to Telugu culture and history.
+The Archaeological Survey of India manages 135 protected monuments in the state.

-The Telugu film industry (known as "Tollywood") is primarily based in Hyderabad, though several films are shot in Vizag, Tirupati, Rajamahendravaram.
-About 300 films are produced annually, C. Pullaiah is cited as the father of the Telugu cinema.
+Though the Telugu film industry, known as "Tollywood", is primarily based in Hyderabad, several films are shot across the state.
+Efforts have been made in the 2020s to encourage the Telugu film industry in the state.
+C. Pullaiah is cited as the father of the Telugu cinema.
 Film producer D. Ramanaidu holds a Guinness record for the most films produced by a person.
-Music composers and playback singers of the state include Ghantasala, S. P. Balasubrahmanyam, P. Susheela, S. Janaki, and P. B. Sreenivas.
-"Naatu Naatu" from the film RRR became the first song from an Asian film to win the Academy Award for Best Original Song in 2023.
-Efforts are on to make Vizag as the hub of film industry by offering incentives.
+Popular playback singers from the state include S. P. Balasubrahmanyam, P. Susheela, and S. Janaki.